-Prerequisites: C J 1013 and Junior or Senior standing, or instruc-
+Prerequisites: C J 1013 and Junior or Senior standing, or instructor's permission

 An overview of the drug problem in the U.S. including an analysis of both legal and illegal drugs commonly abused.
 Emphasis on the criminal justice system's response to the use, possession, and distribution of illicit drugs in our society.